 This connection is also secured using an AudioCodes provided shared secret password (Product Key string) that should be configured in the Floating License Key field in the Device Floating License page in the OVOC Web.
 You can find the Product Key in the License Summary screen (System menu, Administration tab, License > Summary) in the OVOC Web.

-The Floating License Server Status is displayed in the OVOC Server Manager.
-For more information, refer to the OVOC IOM.
+The Floating License Server Status is displayed in the OVOC Server Manager. refer to Viewing Process Statuses in the IOM.

 OVOC Managed Devices and Floating License Application Connection

 Connection between SBC devices and OVOC is managed as follows: